AdaCore/training_material/courses/comprehensive_rust_training/180_modules/05_paths.rst

 Details
 ---------

--  It is common to "re-export" symbols at a shorter path.
+-  It is common to *re-export* symbols at a shorter path.
 For example, the top-level :rust:`lib.rs` in a crate might have

    .. code:: rust